 - c.
 Some consumers may rely on friends and family to braid without compensation.
 But these braiders must dedicate long hours for no pay, and thus are deterred from providing their services. - d.
-Some consumers leave the state of Missouri entirely to receive Africanstyle hair-braiding services in states, like Kansas or Illinois, that do not have licensing regimes that regulate a harmless activity into nonexistence. - 97.
-Moreover, the current licensing regime prevents African-style hair braiders from more effectively advertising their services and expanding their businesses for fear of being subject to sanctions from the Board and forced to acquire an irrelevant cosmetology (or barbering) license.
+Some consumers leave the state of Missouri entirely to receive Africanstyle hair-braiding services in states, like Kansas or Illinois, that do not have cosmetology licensing regimes that regulate a harmless activity into non-existence. - 72.
+Moreover, the current cosmetology regulatory regime prevents African-style hair braiders from more effectively advertising their services and expanding their businesses for fear of being subject to sanctions from the Board and forced to acquire an irrelevant cosmetology license.